2018 REGISTRATION IS OPEN!

 If I Came Last Year, Will I Learn Something New This Year?

-For those of you who attended the institute last year, the faculty will be repeating some ideas – some are so big they are always the backbone of their work – but more than half of the institute will focus on strategies and ideas that were not presented in 2016.
+For those of you who attended the institute in previous years, the faculty will be repeating some ideas – some are so big they are always the backbone of their work – but more than half of the institute will focus on strategies and ideas that were not presented in 2016 or 2017.